biojet-enviro/Biojet-Website/src/content/blog/how-anaerobic-reactors-play-a-key-role-in-wastewater-treatment.md

 - **Environmental Sustainability**: Anaerobic technology helps cut greenhouse gas emissions, control odors, and facilitate nutrient recovery from waste streams. [^4]

-At Biojet, we’re here to serve our local wastewater treatment facilities, answer questions, and connect them with the best and most efficient equipment for their needs.
-We encourage you to contact Lakeside Equipment today to discuss solutions for your wastewater treatment business.

 ### Trends and Applications

 Anaerobic reactors are favored for their flexibility: treating food and beverage waste, landfill leachate, textiles, and more.
 Advanced models now use membranes, staged designs, and innovative mixing systems for even greater efficiency and resource recovery